 Travelers are Cambodia’s primary source of income, apart from agriculture.
 The economy is bad and one Cambodian riel is 1/4000 of a US dollar.
 The common currency used is USD and even the ATMs dispatch dollars.
 The use of US dollars makes Cambodia more expensive than its neighbors.

 My experience in Cambodia was limited to Siem Reap and Phnom Penh.
 And I would suggest you spend a few days in both the places.
 Walk around.
 Watch out for those locals who try to trick you.
+You can also try to do some eco-friendly and responsible travel activities while you are in Siem Reap by following this guide.

 What do you think we should do about the wrong that is happening in the world?
 Should we just cry and move on?
 Or do something else?
 Let me know in the comments.